chanzuckerberg/cellxgene/dev_docs/cxg.md

 ### CXG

 The CXG is a TileDB group containing all data and metadata for a single annotated matrix.
-The following objects must be present in a CXG:
+The following objects MUST be present in a CXG, except where noted as optional:
 * __obs__: a TileDB array, of shape (n_obs,), containing obs annotations, each annotation stored in a separate TileDB array attribute.
 * __var__: a TileDB array, of shape (n_var,), containing var annotations, each annotation stored in a separate TileDB array attribute.
 * __X__: a TileDB array, of shape (n_obs, n_var), with a single TileDB attribute of numeric type.